mohitk09/cards_game/README.md

 2. **API** :- All three APIs reside in this folder
 3. **Utils**:- Functions which are used across different files
 4. **Types**:- All the types/structs and functions which are dependent on those types
-5. There are also some test cases which have been added, can be run by `go test` command
+5. There are also some test cases which have been added, and can be run by the `go test` command

 ## Run it locally

-- Clone the repo, install the go dependencies.
+- Clone the repo, and install the go dependencies.
 You could either do `go mod download` or `go get ./...`.
 - Execute `go run entry_point.go` which starts the server by configuring DB and the routes.
 - Check if http://localhost:8080 shows the message `Server running`.
 If yes the project setup is done.
 - You can start by creating some decks and copying the UUIDs to later open the deck or draw cards.